*This page last updated: 07 February, 2019 21:36 PST. (Log of recent changes)

-On May 11, 2016 2K announced a new title in the Civilization series: Sid Meier's Civilization VI, to be released on October 21, 2016 for the PC.
-The lead designer is Ed Beach, who performed the same role for both the Gods & Kings and Brave New World expansions for Civilization V. The Art Director is Brian Busatti, who has worked on several Civilization iterations including Civilization Revolution, for which he was also Art Director.
-Anton Strenger is the Senior Gameplay Designer; he was previously Lead Systems & Gameplay Designer on Beyond Earth.
-Dennis Shirk returns as Lead Producer.
+On May 11, 2016 2K announced a new title in the Civilization series: Sid Meier's Civilization VI.
+It was released on October 21, 2016 for the PC.
+The lead designer was Ed Beach, who performed the same role for both the Gods & Kings and Brave New World expansions for Civilization V. The Art Director was Brian Busatti, who has worked on several Civilization iterations including Civilization Revolution, for which he was also Art Director.
+Anton Strenger was the Senior Gameplay Designer; he was previously Lead Systems & Gameplay Designer on Beyond Earth.
+Dennis Shirk returned as Lead Producer.

 - Links to Previews